 There is also a games-room with table-tennis and table-football (shared with the other guests at Brownscombe Luxury Glamping).
 On site you will also find The Lodge where you can book a table to enjoy fondue by the fire, as well as the Brownscombe Barn where pizza nights are hosted in the summer.
 If you fancy a little pamper during your stay you can book in with the on site beauty therapist for a relaxing massage, manicure and other various spa treatments.
 Complimentary Wi-Fi is available in the shared communal areas as well as the car park should you need it.
 You really must come and see for yourselves; a special place to call home for a little while.

 Open plan living-room with kitchen, dining and bedroom areas.
-Wood-burner with hot plate, 2 ring electric hob, fridge (with ice-box), Roberts radio and double bed (5')
+Wood-burner with hot plate.
+2 ring electric hob, fridge (with ice-box) and king-size double bed (5')

 Shower-room with shower, WC and wash-basin

-Please note a baby up to six months old (non crawler) is welcome. *A cot is not provided, please bring your own carry cot.
+Please note a baby up to six months old (non crawler) is welcome.
+The extra on site facilities such as; the games-room, pizza barn, The Lodge, the shop (including hampers and hot meals), plus the beauty therapist are only available during the peak season.
+Please speak with the owner direct or contact our office to find out more. *A cot is not provided, please bring your own carry cot.